-In the event that it is necessary, Staff will maintain a waiting list for Section 811.
-Applicants wanting to apply for Section 811 must first be referred to Rhode Island Housing by EOHHS or BHDDH and then complete the preliminary application in collaboration with their service provider.
+In the event that it is necessary, RIHousing 811 staff will maintain a waiting list for Section 811.
+Applicants wanting to apply for Section 811 must first be referred to RIHousing by EOHHS or BHDDH service providers.
+Referrals will be submitted using the electronic referral from: https://app.smartsheet.com/b/form/3cc800e15bc44e9b870ea91c4083523f and then complete the pre-application in collaboration with their service provider.

-The "Section 811 Application Form" must be completed in its entirety.
+The pre-application form must be completed in its entirety.
 Incomplete applications will not be accepted and will be returned.
 An applicant's position on the waiting list is determined by the date and time that the completed application was received.
 Placement on the waiting list does not guarantee eligibility for a unit.

-When an applicant nears the top of the waiting list, Staff will contact the applicant through the service provider and issue a letter to the applicant.
-The letter will indicate the property address and location of the prospective unit.
+When an applicant nears the top of the waiting list, BHDDH 811 program coordinator will contact the applicant through the service provider and will indicate the property address and location of the prospective unit.

 An applicant may decline as many units as they would like and still maintain their position on the wait list.
-However, upon receipt of the unit availability letter, applicants are required to reply to Staff within 10 days of the date of the letter and indicate whether or not they are interested in the available unit.
+However, upon notification of the unit availability, applicants are required to reply within ten (10) days and indicate whether or not they are interested in the available unit.
 If interested, the applicant's information is referred to the Property Owner/Agent for additional screening as established in the property's Tenant Selection Plan.
+Applicants will be required to submit all verification documents (i.e. social security cards, photo identification cards, income documentation etc.) in order to be referred to the property.

-Applicants can only be placed on the waiting list for one type of unit at any time.
+Applicants can only be placed on the waiting list for appropriate bedroom size based on household composition and disability needs.
 Notwithstanding the other provisions of this section, in instances where there are two or more applicants who are program eligible and are ready to move, first preference shall be given to an individual who is transitioning from an inpatient facility.